patrickcfwhite/project-3/README.md

   .delete(secureRoute, itemController.deleteComment)
 ```

 - These were the endpoints we created for our collections.
-As shown, each of these endpoints replies on a seperate function in our `itemController` file to retrive information from the database.
+As shown, each of these endpoints relies on a separate function in our `itemController` file to retrive information from the database.

 <h4>Item Controller</h4>